SacredFisher/SacredFisher.github.io/pages/linalg.md

 ---
 layout: page
-title: uLinear Algebra
+title: linalg
 permalink: /pages/linalg.html
 ---

-# uLinear Algebra
+# linalg

-This is where I share thoughts, projects, and insights about uLinear Algebra.
+linear algebra is one of the most beautiful fields i've had the privilege to learn. here i collect my thoughts on the subject as well as try to collect the best geometric intutions i've found

-## All uLinear Algebra Posts
+## All linalg Posts

 <ul class="post-list">
   {% for post in site.posts %}